rohita/MemcachedSessionProvider/README.markdown

  S1		  S2
 bak:S2	 bak:S1
 ```
-This is the same way the [Memcached session manager for Tomcat](https://code.google.com/p/memcached-session-manager/) is implemented.
+This is similar to the way [Memcached session manager for Tomcat](https://code.google.com/p/memcached-session-manager/) is implemented.

 Note that if only 1 memcached node is configured then there is no backup.